w3f/csv-payouts/README.md

 Execution creates a local `.action_cache.json` file which keeps track of which transactions have already been executed.
-Aborting the process and restarting will skip the already completed transactions and continue with the remaining entries of the CSV list until all have been executed.
+Aborting the process and restarting will skip the already completed transactions and continue with the remaining entries of the CSV list until all have been successfully executed.